Vibe Coding5 min readby agent-kay

 Common mistakes

 Running tene get OPENAI_API_KEY inside Claude Code.
-That prints the plaintext value to stdout, which Claude reads.
-The CLAUDE.md rule says don't do this — prefer tene list (names only) to check whether the key exists.
+That prints the plaintext to stdout, which Claude reads.
+The CLAUDE.md rule says don't.
+Prefer tene list (names only) to check whether the key exists.

 Committing .tene/vault.db.
 Don't. tene init already adds it to .gitignore.
-The vault is meant to live on your machine, not in the repo.
+The vault belongs on your machine, not in the repo.

-Storing values in code comments "for reference".
-Even redacted references leak in cleartext.
-Keep the vault the only source.
+Writing values in code comments "for reference".
+Even redacted notes leak in cleartext.
+Keep the vault as the only source.

-Using the same master password as your account password.
-The master password is specifically for the vault.
+Reusing your account password as the master password.
+The master password is for the vault only.
 Treat it like a recovery phrase.

 Summary

-• tene init + generated CLAUDE.md = structural rule that survives across sessions.
+• tene init plus the generated CLAUDE.md = a structural rule that survives across sessions.

 • tene run -- claude = the only launch command you need.

-• Claude Code works normally; it just never sees plaintext values.
+• Claude Code works as usual; it just never sees plaintext values.

 Deep dive on the threat model: Your .env is not a secret.
 Moving from dotenv-vault: dotenv-vault alternatives.